Watney first on PGA Tour to test positive for coronavirus - WHIZ News

 Watney withdrew immediately withdrew from the RBC Heritage and must self-isolate for at least 10 days under the PGA Tour’s protocols.

 He did not return a telephone call seeking comment.
-Watney played the opening round with Vaughn Taylor and Luke List.
+Watney played the opening round with Vaughn Taylor and Luke List, and a rules official notified them at the turn of the positive test.

+“I was a little shocked, to be honest,” Taylor said.
+“Heart started racing, got a little nervous.
+Just hope Nick is doing well and we get through this.”

 Watney missed the cut last week in the Charles Schwab Challenge at Colonial in Fort Worth, Texas.
 He traveled on his own to South Carolina, and his coronavirus test upon arrival at Harbour Town was negative.